Creating Your Brand Identity: Why Brand Mood Boards Are Essential to the Design Process

 Step 3: Pick your top 10-15 favorite images

 Now for the hard part.
 It’s time to go back over those images and pick your favorites.
-Remember, it’s not just what you love, it’s what best reflects your brand and what you feel will click with your ideal client.
-Choose 10-15 images by right-clicking on the ones that seem to fit best and save the images to your desktop.
+Remember, it’s not just what you love, it’s what you feel best reflects your brand and resonates with your ideal client.
+Choose 10-15 images by right-clicking on the ones that align best and save the images to your desktop.

 Step 4: Start creating your brand mood board